 Generally, visas have an initial period of stay that you can extend if it becomes necessary.

 For example, some L visas allow a maximum initial stay of three years, but you can extend for a total of seven years if necessary.

 Is There an Investor Visa to Come to the United States?

 There are several investor visas that may make it possible for you to come to the United States.
-Investment amounts can vary based on the type of visa you’re using, and they’re subject to change, so it’s a good idea to talk to an attorney about an investor visa if that’s a path you’re interested in pursuing.
+Investment amounts can vary based on the type of visa you’re using, and they’re subject to change, so it’s a good idea to talk to a Houston attorney about an investor visa if that’s a path you’re interested in pursuing.

 Can You Become a U.S. Citizen After Obtaining a Business Visa?